If you’re new to gaming, you have probably heard the term GPU get thrown around a lot without knowing what it actually means.

 History of GPU

-In the mid-1980s, ideas about having a discrete GPU started to materialize through Commodore Amiga’s graphics system.
+In the mid-1980s, a discrete GPU idea started to materialize through Commodore Amiga’s graphics system.
 It was the first microprocessor to take graphics processing away from the CPU.
-In 1987, IBM 8514/A became popular after a graphics interface was integrated into the operating systems.
+Then, in 1987, IBM 8514/A became popular after a graphics interface was integrated into the operating systems.
 This video card could handle the processing of graphics much faster than a CPU.

 NVIDIA marked the age of modern-day graphics cards when they released GEFORCE 256 in 1999.
 During the same time, ATI was releasing the Radeon series, which AMD would later adopt.
 These two (NVIDIA and ATI) were the only players by 2001, and the other graphics card companies were unable to keep up with them.
 For subsequent years, NVIDIA kept releasing more improved versions of their GeForce graphics cards; GeForce 2, 3, etc., ATI did the same with their Radeon cards.
 Finally, in 2006, AMD acquired ATI; and NVIDIA started releasing their GTX series.
 Fast forward to 2018, when NVIDIA started releasing their RTX 20th Gen series.